 Kid Link Goals

-- Identify needs and wants of LBA families
+- Identify needs and wants of families in underserved neighborhoods

 - Form an initiative charged with addressing needs using existing resources

 Kid Link Pilot Ends: New Opportunities Begin with Community Learning Centers

 Kid Link Guiding Principles

 Establish trust and credibility with the school and neighborhood community.

 Build relationships in the community with dignity and respect.

 Engage the school and neighborhood community in identifying wants, needs and potential solutions.

 Align existing resources to develop sustainable outcomes for each neighborhood.